RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 * You want to keep a track of parts that you use in your workshop to repair and maintain customer bikes
 * You have a warehouse where you keep the parts in a specific location allocated for each part
-* You want to add a new part and edit the part details
+* You want to add a new part and edit the stock and part details
 * You want to control the stock

 **This how-to will teach you how to do the following:**

-* Create a Tracker app and start editing in Mendix Studio (see section [3](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#3-creating-a-tracker-app-and-editing-in-mendix-studio))
+* Create the Tracker app and start editing in Mendix Studio (see section [3](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#3-creating-a-tracker-app-and-editing-in-mendix-studio))
 * Configure an action card on the Home page to open the parts list
 * Create a new page for displaying the parts list (see section [4](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#4-configuring-an-action-card-and-creating-a-new-page-for-parts-list))
-* Configure a new page
+* Configure the new page to display the parts list
 * Create an entity and add part attributes.
 This entity with part attributes acts as a data source for the pages you create.
 * Create and configure buttons, pages, and microflows to add a new part, edit stock, and delete a part from the parts list
 * Create features such as search, sort, and filter for better user experience